-Part Description An object variable that represents an existing table-type recordset Recordset object that has a defined index as specified by the Recordset object's Index property. comparison One of the following string expressions : $<$, $<=$, $=$, $>=$, or $>$.
-One or more values corresponding to fields in the key1, key2key13 Recordset object's current index, as specified by its Index property setting.
-You can use up to 13 key arguments.
+Part Description recordset An object variable that represents an existing table-type Recordset object that has a defined index as specified by the Recordset object's Index property. comparison One of the following string expressions : <, <=, =, >=, or >. key1, key2key13 One or more values corresponding to fields in the Recordset

-You must set the current index with the Index property before you use Seek.
+You must set the current index with the Index property before you use

+Seek.
 If the index identifies a nonunique key field, Seek locates the first record that satisfies the criteria.